jwmng/cricic/README.md

 ### Other commands

-- `cricic log` shows the result of the last few CI operations and the current commit the server is on.
+- `cricic info` shows the result of the last few CI operations and the current commit the server is on.
 - `cricic remove` removes all data related to cricic from the repository